-- the Participant has attended at least one appointment with the Provider, and - the Participant is engaging in at least one Activity/intervention (including Job Placement).
+- the Participant has attended at least one appointment with the Provider, and - the Participant is engaging in at least one Activity (including Job Placement).

-The barriers recorded and managed measures (2.2a - 2.2c) are designed to assess whether a TtW Provider is supporting, motivating, and engaging their Participants to identify and work towards sufficiently addressing Vocational and Non-vocational Barriers they are experiencing.
+The barriers with linked Activities measure (2.2) is designed to assess whether a TtW Provider is supporting, motivating, and engaging their Participants to identify and work towards sufficiently addressing Vocational and Non-vocational Barriers they are experiencing.

 Providers are expected to identify and record key individual barriers by entering these in the Capability Management Tool (CMT).
-Along with the identified barriers, Providers must enter and link the associated interventions or Activities in the Job Plan to demonstrate the Services or supports that are being sourced and made available to the Participant.
+If a Participant already has a barrier recorded, Providers are expected to discuss with the Participant whether the barrier is still current or should be closed.
+Providers must enter and link the associated Job Plan Activities to the identified barriers to demonstrate the Services or supports that are being sourced and made available to the Participant.

 Note: The Department's expectations are that the key/most significant barriers for each Participant are captured in the CMT, and that Providers are not just recording more simple barriers that easily satisfy performance thresholds and can be managed quite quickly.
-If Providers do not use these measures in the spirit they are intended to operate, the Department reserves the right to change or alter these measures.
+Barriers that are no longer relevant or appropriate should be closed.
+If Providers do not use the measure in the spirit it is intended to operate, the Department reserves the right to change or alter these measures.